About me, Why?, What? Wont..

 WHAT THIS BLOG WON'T BE:

-This blog is free for all to read, period.
+This blog is free for all to read.
 My time helping others improve their business won’t be.
 My long term plan is to help others one-on-one to resolve roasting issues or help improve their current roasting methods.
 But hey!
 Didn’t you just say when you started out almost no one wanted to help you!
 Yes, correct but guess what I have a kid now to feed and bills to pay like you all.
-Consulting ae isn't that everyone is doing now you see through youtube ads of some millionaire consultant in the states… yea that's not me.
 I just want to make a living not get rich so I’m not in this to rip anyone off I am just valuing my time fairly.

-SIDE NOTE: Guess what this is the first thing I have written since Uni and my grammar is shit! so if you see grammatical errors or bad spelling just flick me an email kindly letting me know I rely on spell check.
+SIDE NOTE: Guess what this is the first thing I have written since Uni and my grammar is not so good so if you see grammatical errors or bad spelling just flick me an email kindly letting me know I rely on spell check.
 Please don't expect my writing to be beautiful just take it how it is and learn.

 Ok peace out!
 Stay tuned for some useful interesting coffee roasting content